-Cloudy urine is common and normally happens due to increase mucus levels in the urine.
-This can occur with contamination of the urine sample, dehydration or supplement use.
+Cloudy urine is common and normally happens due to increased mucus levels in the urine.
+This can occur due to urine contamination, dehydration or supplements, or pregnancy.

 Treatment for cloudy urine will vary depending on the underlying cause.
-Generally, you are advised to increase fluid intake to stimulate more urine production, which will help to dilute the urine.
-Increasing fluid intake can also help to clear out any excess bacteria and can prevent the formation of kidney stones.
+Generally, you are advised to increase your fluid intake to trigger more urine production, which will help to dilute the urine.
+Increasing fluid intake can also help to clear out any excess bacteria and prevent the formation of kidney stones.

 1. Sample contamination